Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

 If $\theta_3 \in [0,2\pi(1+\alpha/\chi))$ with $\theta_3 > \theta_2$ and $\eta_3$ is the flow line of $h_{\alpha \beta}$ starting from $0$ with angle $\theta_3$, then the conditional law of $\eta_2$ given $\eta_1$ and $\eta_3$ is independently that of a chordal $\SLE_\kappa(\rho^L;\rho^R)$ process in each of the components of $\C \setminus (\eta_1 \cup \eta_3)$ with

 \end{proposition} \begin{proof} The first assertion of the proposition, that $\eta_1$ and $\eta_2$ almost surely do not cross, is a consequence of Lemma~\ref{lem::do_not_cross}.
 The remainder of the proof is explained in the caption of Figure~\ref{fig::conditional_law}, except for three points.
 First, we know that the conditional mean of $h$ given $\eta_1$ and $\eta_2$ up to any fixed pair of stopping times does not exhibit singularities at their intersection points by Theorem~\ref{thm::flow_line_interaction}.
 Secondly, that $\eta_2$ viewed as a path in complementary connected component of $\C \setminus \eta_1$ has a continuous Loewner driving function.
-This follows from the arguments of \cite[Section 6.2]{MS_IMAG}.
+This follows from the arguments of \cite[Section~6.2]{MS_IMAG}.
 Thirdly, the reason that $\eta_1$ intersects $\eta_2$ on its right side with a height difference of $(\theta_1-\theta_2) \chi$ (as illustrated in Figure~\ref{fig::conditional_law}) rather than $(\theta_1-\theta_2) \chi + 2\pi (\chi + \alpha) k$ for some $k \in \Z \setminus \{0\}$ is that this would lead to the paths crossing, contradicting Lemma~\ref{lem::do_not_cross}.
 The result then follows by invoking \cite[Theorem~2.4 and Proposition~6.5]{MS_IMAG}.
 The proof of the final assertion follows from an analogous argument. \end{proof}

 Proposition~\ref{prop::conditional_law} gives the conditional law of one GFF flow line given another, both started at a common point.
 We will study in Section~\ref{sec::timereversal} the extent to which this resampling property characterizes their joint law.
-We also remark that it is possible to state and prove (using the same argument) an analog of Proposition~\ref{prop::conditional_law} which holds for GFF flow lines on a bounded domain, though it is slightly more complicated to describe the conditional law of one path given the other because the manner in which the paths interact with the boundary can be complicated.
+We also remark that it is possible to state and prove (using the same argument) an analog of Proposition~\ref{prop::conditional_law} which holds for GFF flow lines on a bounded domain, though it is slightly more complicated to describe the conditional law of one path given the other because one may have to deal with force points on the outer boundary.
+(Moreover, when a path hits the boundary, it is sometimes possible to ``branch'' the path in two different directions and the way that this is to be done has to be specified.)
+We recall that some additional discussion about what can happen when single path hits the boundary appears in Section~\ref{subsubsec::flow_line_interaction} (which includes the proof of Theorem~\ref{thm::flow_line_interaction}).